trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Explain how Flap Detection works in Nagios?</b></summary><br>

-Flapping occurs when a service or host changes state too frequently, this causes lot of problem and recovery notifications.
+**Flapping** occurs when a service or host changes state too frequently, this causes lot of problem and recovery notifications.

-Once you have defined Flapping, explain how Nagios detects Flapping.
+Once you have defined **Flapping**, explain how Nagios detects **Flapping**.
 Whenever Nagios checks the status of a host or service, it will check to see if it has started or stopped flapping.

 Nagios follows the below given procedure to do that: